Search

 Crush injury should be suspected whenever there is a crushing force.
 A crush injury should be suspected whenever a part of the body is crushed or compressed or when you are unable to fully see or examine a part of the body.

-Crush injury can also result from prolonged pressure to a part of the body due to their own body weight in an immobile person and may show few symptoms or signs.
+Crush injury can also result from prolonged pressure to a part of the body due to the person’s own body weight when immobile and may show few signs or symptoms.

-A person with a crush injury may not complain of pain and there may be no external signs of injury.
-Any person who has been subjected to crush injury, including from their own body weight, should be taken to hospital for immediate investigation.
-2-4
+A person with a crush injury may not complain of pain, and there may be no external signs of injury.
+All persons who have been subjected to crush injury, including from their own body weight, should be taken to hospital for immediate investigation.2-4

 Management